dmitriano/Awl/README.md

 Feel free to use it or fork it, but keep in mind that version compatibility is not guaranteed and there is no warranty of any kind.

-Theoretically, the master branch should compile and work at least with MSVC 2017 and GCC 9 and above.
+Theoretically, the master branch should compile and work with C++20.

-Compiling on Windows with CMake and MSVC2017:
+Compiling on Windows with CMake and MSVC:

     cmake.exe ..\..\Awl -DCMAKE_GENERATOR_PLATFORM=x64
     set CL=/MP
     msbuild AwlTest.sln /p:Configuration=Release /p:Platform=x64

-Compiling on Linux with CMake and GCC 9:
+Compiling on Linux with CMake and GCC:

     cmake ../../Awl/ -DCMAKE_BUILD_TYPE=Release
     make -j2